-The most effective and permanent way to treat someone with this condition is with laser.
+The most effective and permanent way to treat someone with this condition is with a laser.

-Helping my female clients get rid of embarrassing hair growth and knowing I’m making a real difference in their confidence, makes laser hair removal a very rewarding treatment to perform.
+Helping our clients get rid of embarrassing hair growth and knowing we are making a real difference in their confidence, makes laser hair removal a very rewarding treatment to perform.

 Causes of excess hair growth

 - the pill

 Polycystic Ovarian Syndrome is a problem that affects between 5–15% of women and often presents as a male hair pattern or acne.

 So, why have laser hair removal?

 - it helps to reduce scarring

 - there is minimal maintenance

 - it offers long term reduction of hair